beertracker/Retapped/Deliverable/MeetingNotes/stand-up-mar17.md

 - [Wyatt]: Implement login functionality for the UI and reactive supabase access.
 - [Kev]: Refining the details of 1.x.x sections of the DSD.
+- [Gavin]: Refining the details of 1.x.x sections of the DSD.
 - [Michael]: Refine details of section 3 of the DSD and improve GMaps searching implementation.
 - [Nick]: